 Translucent Teeth: Three Things To Know

-- Bonding is a fast and minimally invasive cosmetic treatment that can restore the look of your teeth in a single appointment.
-If your dentist opts for this method, they will apply a composite resin to your teeth and mold it to fit the shape your mouth.
+- Bonding is a fast and minimally invasive cosmetic treatment that can restore the original look of your teeth in a single appointment.
+If your dentist opts for this method, they will apply a composite resin to your teeth and mold it to fit the shape of your mouth.
 Once the resin's appearance is perfected, it will be hardened and polished.

 - Veneers are another way to conceal your translucent enamel.
 These thin pieces of porcelain are permanently attached to the front surfaces of your teeth.
 Your dental professional will first prepare the surface of your teeth by removing a small amount of enamel for proper fit, then cement your veneers into place.